-This lamb stew is cozy comfort food!
-Lamb, carrots, potatoes, and seasoned tomatoes are simmered together slowly so that the best flavor comes forward!
-You are going to love how simple this recipe is and how perfect it is for your weeknight meal!
+This lamb stew recipe is cozy comfort food Lamb, carrots, potatoes, and seasoned tomatoes are simmered together slowly so that the best flavor comes forward You are going to love how simple this recipe is and how perfect it is for your weeknight meal

-Stew’s are hearty dishes that are filling, satisfying, and easy to make.
+Stews are hearty dishes that are filling, satisfying, and easy to make.
 They are the ideal comfort food for cold weather.
-This lamb stew is a great escape from our dinner rut, plus lamb has so much flavor!
+This one pot recipe of flavorful lamb stew is a great escape from our dinner rut, plus lamb is so nutrient dense

 What Do I Need To Make Lamb Stew?

-STEP TWO – Add cubed lamb meat and garlic.
-Cook until the lamb has browned.
+STEP TWO – Add cubed lamb pieces and add garlic.
+Cook to brown the lamb.

 STEP THREE – Stir in tomato paste and a can of fire-roasted tomatoes.
 Bring to a boil.